kent-hervey/Horse-Ranch-Subscription--Spring-Security/README-USER.md

 # Answers to possible questions
 * What if I need more help deciding about a ranch?

   * User owner information to email
   * Can I be an owner and guest?

-  * Sure.
+  * Sure

     * If you really are considering subscribing, then you can be a guest
     * If you really have a ranch to list, you can be an owner